Ummamali/madproject/README.md

   Stripe is integrated to handle secure payment processing within the app.
 It provides a reliable and easy-to-use solution for handling financial transactions, from room bookings to ticket purchases.

-> Due to privacy concerns, this repository contains the code for the **Flight Management** module of the TripMate app.
+> Due to privacy concerns, this repository contains the modified code for the **Flight Management** & **Itinerary Management** module of the TripMate app.

 ## How to Run This Project